SYNQ-Technologies/public-docs/docs/getting-started/microsoft-teams.md

 :::

 ## Add the Frontline Hero App to Microsoft Teams
-Once your Team is created, channels are added, and relevant users are added, you’ll need to add the SYNQ Frontline Hero to the Team.
+Once your Team is created, channels are added, and relevant users are added, you'll need to add the SYNQ Frontline Hero to the Team.
 1. On the __Teams__ tab
 2. Click the `...` menu of the desired team and select __Manage team__
 3. Select the __Apps__ tab at the top of the screen